JeffreySarnoff/RollingFunctions.jl/README.md

 This package provides a way for rolling and for running a functional window over data.
 Data is conveyed either as a vector or as a means of obtaining a vector from a matrix or 3D array or other data structure (e.g. dataframes, timeseries).
 Windows move over the data.
 One may use unweighted windows or windows wherein each position carries weight.
 Weighted windows apply the weight sequence through the window as it moves over the data.

-When a window is provided with weights, the weights must be normalized.
+When a window is provided with weights, the weights ~should~ must be normalized.
 We provide an algorithmically safe normalizing function that you may rely upon.
 Adding the sequence of normalized values one to the next obtains 1.0 or a value very slightly less than 1.0 -- their sum will not exceed unity.
 _I do not know how to augment something already whole while respecting its integrity._

 When running with a weighted window, the initial (first, second ..) values are determined using a tapering of the weighted window's span.
 This requires that the weights themselves be tapered along with the determinative function that is rolled.
 In this case, the weight subsequence is normalized (sums to one(T)), and that reweighting is used with the foreshortened window to taper that which rolls.